riscv-software-src/riscof/docs/source/overview.rst

 test can either be auto-generated using tools like `RISCV-CTG <https://gitlab.com/incoresemi/riscv-compliance/riscv_ctg>`_ or can be handwritten.

-Once a suite or directory of tests is avaialable, the contributor can force RISCOF to use only those tests in the database by using the ``--suite`` argument.
+Once a suite or directory of tests is available, the contributor can force RISCOF to use only those tests in the database by using the ``--suite`` argument.
 This allows the user to validate that the tests can be compiled and executed on the implementation and the reference model without having to run all the remaining, already checked-in, tests.